Steigen Arctic wilderness outdoor adventure (FEBRUARY)

 LEVEL AND SKILLS

-You will stay on our expedition ship (our basecamp), in (mountain) cabins, occasionally in expedition tents and a tipi tent with wood stove.
+You will stay overnight in (mountain) cabins, expedition tents and a tipi tents with wood stove.
+We use our expedition sailing vessel as a base and might occasionally stay overnight there.

-If you like to upgrade to more luxury or to more privacy on days, that we are not in mountain cabins or remote areas we can offer a shared rooms, private rooms or an apartment.
-Prices are from 40 Euro per night per person.
+If you like to upgrade to more luxury or to more privacy on days, that we are not in mountain cabins or remote areas we can arrange shared rooms, private rooms or an apartment.
+Prices are from 40 Euro per night per person (2 persons room).

 Number of participants: Max 8

-This expedition is one of our most popular ones, because of the variety of activities and sceneries.
+This trip is one of our most popular ones, because of the variety of activities and landscapes.

-Great hiking and outdoor expedition for people that like to explore remote nature areas that are not often visited.
+Great outdoor adventure for people that like to explore remote nature areas that are not often visited.
 We will hike through a variety of landscapes.
-Superb beaches, impressive fjords, dramatic mountains, coastal trails and dense forests are main ingredients of this expeditions.
+Superb beaches, impressive fjords, dramatic mountains, coastal trails and dense forests are main ingredients of this trip.

-Superb expedition if you like to observe the northern lights.
+Superb choice if you like to observe the northern lights, but remember we have to be lucky and we need clear skies.

 Very interesting spots to do some paddling with our kayaks.
 We teach you the basics if you do not have kayak experience.

-This expedition takes place in areas that are off-the-beaten-track.
+This outdoor adventure takes place in areas that are off-the-beaten-track.

-This expedition is also excellent if you are a bird watcher, because many species including a huge population of white tailed sea eagles can be observed.
+This trip is also excellent an excellent choice if you are a bird watcher, because many species including a huge population of white tailed sea eagles can be observed.

 gear and preparations